tl;dr : A quick and dirty bio Executive summary for those in a hurry

 Complexity theory is the study of emergent order and self-organization, which I find especially fascinating as a lens for exploring aspects of public relations such as issues, crises, identity & reputation, and community.
 I also use this lens to look at communication systems as a whole, especially with regard to newer and social media.
 More details about my research interests can be found here...

 I spent the bulk of my adult life, and pre-academic career, in Italy (Bologna, to be specific), where I developed a taste for excellent food, stylish clothes and shoes, and fast motorcycles.
-I've also always been a big fan of the arts, and love living in Downtown Phoenix's Arts District.
+I've also always been a big fan of the arts, and love living in central Phoenix where I can walk or take the light rail to almost anywhere I need to go.

-I've recently turned over a new leaf, and have started updating my blog a bit more regularly.
-You can also find me on Twitter and Google+, or Facebook.
-The first two are much better ways of getting in touch with me than the latter, but feel free to connect with me however you prefer (even Pinterest!).
+I say this every year, but once again I'm going to be making a concerted effort to update my blog a bit more regularly.
+You can also find me on Twitter.
+The latter is the best way to get in touch with me, but feel free to connect with me however you prefer (even Pinterest!).

 Thought adventures Research to understand the ways in which connections, communications, and contingencies shape identities and produce change